NexPlayer/Android-SDK/advanced.md

 Zero if successful, another value in the case of failure.

-#### void setHTTPABRTrackChangeListener (IHTTPABRTrackChangeListener listener)
+#### void setHTTPABRTrackChangeListener(IHTTPABRTrackChangeListener listener)

-This method sets and registers aIHTTPABRTrackChangeListener listener.
+This method sets and registers aIHTTPABRTrackChangeListenerlistener.

 **Parameters**